 Neither Seller nor any Seller Party: (a) is under investigation by any governmental authority for, or has been charged with, or convicted of, money laundering, drug trafficking, terrorist related activities, any crimes which in the United States would be predicate crimes to money laundering, or any violation of any Anti-Money Laundering Laws (as hereinafter defined); (b) has been assessed civil or criminal penalties under any Anti-Money Laundering Laws; or (c) has had any of its funds seized or forfeited in any action under any Anti-Money Laundering Laws.
 For purposes of this Agreement, the term “Anti-Money Laundering Laws” shall mean laws, regulations and sanctions, state and federal, criminal and civil, that: (w) limit the use of and/or seek the forfeiture of proceeds from illegal transactions; (x) limit commercial transactions with designated countries or individuals believed to be terrorists, narcotics dealers or otherwise engaged in activities contrary to the interests of the United States; (y) require identification and documentation of the parties with whom a Financial Institution conducts business; or (z) are designed to disrupt the flow of funds to terrorist organizations.
 Such laws, regulations and sanctions shall be deemed to include the USA PATRIOT Act of 2001, Pub.
 L. No. 107-56 (the “Patriot Act”), the Bank Secrecy Act, 31 U.S.C.
 Section 5311 et. seq., the Trading with the Enemy Act, 50 U.S.C.
 App.
 Section 1 et. seq., the International Emergency Economic Powers Act, 50 U.S.C.
 Section 1701 et. seq., and the sanction regulations promulgated pursuant thereto by the OFAC, as well as laws relating to prevention and detection of money laundering in 18 U.S.C.
 Sections 1956 and 1957.
 Seller is in compliance with all applicable provisions of the Patriot Act.

-Any and all uses of the phrase, “to the best Seller’s knowledge” or other references to Seller’s knowledge in this Agreement, shall mean the actual knowledge of [_______________] as to a fact at the time given after due investigation or inquiry.
+.

 (b) (b) Purchaser represents and warrants to Seller as of the date hereof and as of the Closing Date that: